o3de/o3de.org/content/docs/userguide/components/entity-system-behavior-context-in-depth.md

 behaviorClass.EBus<MyEBus>("MyEBus") // EBuses are not required to have TypeInfo, so you must always provide a name.
     ->Handler<MyEBusBehaviorHandler >() // Allow systems that use behavior context to create handlers for this EBus every time
                                            // they must listen for events.
 If you reflect a bus without a handler, behavior context users can only send events.
-    ->Event("OnEvent",&amp;MyEBus::Events::OnEvent) // Allow behavior context system to send an "OnEvent" event.
+    ->Event("OnEvent",&MyEBus::Events::OnEvent) // Allow behavior context system to send an "OnEvent" event.
 The code automatically generates
                                                    // Broadcast, Event, QueueBroadcast, QueueEvent, and QueueFunctions if the EBus configuration
                                                    // supports them.
 You don't have to provide events; you can provide only a handler if
                                                    // you don't have behavior context systems to send events.
     ;